Python Complex Numbers

 Addition and Subtraction of Complex Numbers - output

-Explanation: Here, two complex numbers 3+2j and 1+7j are added and subtracted.
+Explanation: Here, two complex numbers, 3+2j and 1+7j, are added and subtracted.
 Python performs the operations by separately calculating the real parts and the imaginary parts.
 So 3+1 = 4 and 2+7 = 9 for addition, and 3-1 = 2 and 2-7 = -5 for subtraction.

-2. Multiplication and Division of Complex Numbers
+2. Multiplication and Division of Python Complex Numbers

 In Python, complex numbers follow proper math rules for multiplication and division.
 When you multiply, Python uses the correct formula to combine the real and imaginary parts.
 For division, Python handles all the steps and returns the final complex number as the result.